EmilyMayGrout/coatithon_code/code_review/pranav-code-review.md

 - Figure 5 checks out.
-  However the code here is a bit smelly, since the y-axis values and coati names  are pre-programmed magic numbers in the code.
+  However the code here is a bit smelly, since the y-axis values and coati names  are pre-programmed magic numbers and strings in the code.
 This means this code can't easily survive if the data is modified, or if we want to run this on another group.
   However, since Figure 5 is only an illustration of fission-fusion, this should still be okay.